Efficient Concentration with Gaussian Approximation: Introduction

 \section{Introduction}

 Concentration inequalities for the sample mean are ubiquitous in probability theory, statistics, and machine learning.
-Given $n$ independent and identically distributed (\iid) observations $W_1,\dots,W_n$ they allow us to give finite sample and high probability guarantees that the sample mean $\bar{W}_n\defeq \frac{1}{n}\sum_{i=1}^n W_i$ is not too far away from the population mean $\mathbb{E}(W_1)$.
-More specifically, they provide upper bounds for the probability $P\big(\bar{W}_n-\mathbb{E}(W_1)> t/\sqrt{n}\big)$ for each $t \ge 0$.
+Given $n$ observations from an infinite sequence of independent and identically distributed (\iid) random variables $(W_i)_{i=1}^\infty$, they allow us to give finite-sample and high-probability guarantees that the sample mean $\bar{W}_n\defeq \frac{1}{n}\sum_{i=1}^n W_i$ is close to the population mean $\E[W_1]$.
+More specifically, they provide upper bounds for the probability $\P\big(\bar{W}_n-\E[W_1]> t/\sqrt{n}\big)$ for each $t \ge 0$.
 Such inequalities lie at the heart of decision-making in reinforcement learning \citep{audibert2009exploration}, generalization guarantees in high-dimensional statistics, machine learning, and deep learning \citep{wainwright2019high,bartlett2002rademacher,zhou2018non}, and the design \citep{maurer2009empirical} and selection \citep{mnih2008empirical} of efficient learning procedures.